The NWT is open to leisure travel. See information on COVID-19 travel guidelines

-Old Town is home to the most famous eateries in the Northwest Territories, including the log-cabin Wildcat Café (a replica of which was long on display in Canada’s Museum of Civilization), Bullock’s Bistro (deemed to have the best fish-and-chips in Canada), the Woodyard Brewhouse & Eatery (Yellowknife’s beloved micro-brewery) and the Dancing Moose Café (home to the city's best cinnamon buns).
+Old Town is home to the most famous eateries in the Northwest Territories, including the log-cabin Wildcat Café (a replica of which was long on display in Canada’s Museum of Civilization), Bullock’s Bistro (deemed to have the best fish-and-chips in Canada), and the Woodyard Brewhouse & Eatery (Yellowknife’s beloved micro-brewery).

 Add to these an explosion of street-food vendors, lemonade-stand operators and fish-mongers, and there’s no way you’ll go home hungry from the Ramble & Ride.

 Old Town is where Yellowknife got its start, and there’s no better way to discover the rollicking frontier history of the place that by joining a walking tour during Ramble & Ride.
 You’ll visit famous historic sites ranging from Bush Pilot’s Monument (stellar views!) to Weaver and Devore’s (the city’s first, and still-operating, trading post) to notorious Ragged Ass Road (formerly home to “ladies of the night” and now part of the eclectic Woodyard District).